Pointing device: Buxton's Three-State-Model

 This model describes different states that a pointing device can assume.
 The three common states as described by Buxton are out of range, tracking and dragging.
 Not every pointing device can switch to all states.

 Fitts' Law

 Fitts's law (often cited as Fitts' law) is a predictive model of human movement primarily used in human–computer interaction and ergonomics.
 This scientific law predicts that the time required to rapidly move to a target area is a function of the ratio between the distance to the target and the width of the target.
 Fitts's law is used to model the act of pointing, either by physically touching an object with a hand or finger, or virtually, by pointing to an object on a computer monitor using a pointing device.

-In other words, this means for example, that the user needs more time to click on a small button which is distant to the cursor, than he needs to click a large button near the cursor.
+In other words, this means for example, that more time is needed to click on a small button which is distant to the cursor, than to click a large button near the cursor.
 Thereby it is generally possible to predict the speed which is needed for a selective movement to a certain target.